 This course is an exploration, by lecture/discussion/experimentation, of the major concepts of Astronomy, Geology, and Meteorology.
 Wherever possible the material will be applied to Georgia.
+Credit Hours: 3 Prerequisite: None Availability: On demand

 PHY/SCI 111 Astronomy

 This course is a study of the structure and organization of the universe, including a consideration of the motions of its components, stellar evolution, and the instrumentation used by astronomers.
 Some labs will meet at night.